ARTICLES BOOKS FREE PLANS FURNITURE LUMBER POWER TOOLS SHOP SAFETY

 Music Box Plan

-We recommend using walnut wood for the top and base, and birdseye maple for the sides.
-As shown in the photo, we used ebony stain on the walnut to off-set and highlight the natural beauty of the birdseye maple and its burl figuring.
+NOTE: Rockler recommends using walnut wood for the top and base, and birdseye maple for the sides.
+As shown in the photo, ebony stain was used on the walnut to off-set and highlight the natural beauty of the birdseye maple and its burl figuring.

 Music Box Exploded View - Woodworking Plan